 Overview of Government

-Besides the Constitution, students read some of the key documents and speeches; in an upper-level history program, it's good to read primary source documents.
+Besides the Constitution, students read some of the key documents and speeches; in an upper-level history course, it's good to read primary source documents.

 After the Constitution, the course continues with a history of American Government as seen through the various administrations.
 For example, the Jeffersonians/Jacksonians dominated the early 1800s: How did they interpret the Constitution?
 And then, during and after the Civil War, Americans' understanding of the purpose of government shifted.
 How so?
 (If this sounds dry, it's only because you haven't yet read the text.
 History is interesting in the hands of a great storyteller – even a history of government.)